 Depacon; Depakene; Depakote; Depakote ER; Depakote Sprinkles

 - This drug may cause very bad and sometimes deadly liver problems.
 This most often happens within the first 6 months of using this drug.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or has yellowing of the skin or eyes.
 In patients who have seizures, loss of seizure control may happen.
 Have your child’s blood work checked.
 Talk with your doctor.

 - Children under 2 years are at greater risk of deadly liver problems.
-Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or organic brain disease are at highest risk.
+Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or certain brain problems are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
 You may need to have a genetic test to check for this health problem.
 If you have or may have mitochondrial disorders do not take this drug before talking with your doctor.